pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 ---

-📉 The Principles of Min-Maxing📈
+📉 The Principles of Min-Maxing 📈

 - Minimize repeated, trivial, or obvious tasks
 - Leverage conventions leaving room for exceptions